Why Is My Acrylic Nail Brush Splitting?

 How to maintain acrylic nail brush wisely

-Brush storage and maintenance are crucial to its longevity.
+Brush storage and maintenance are crucial to its lifespan.
 Make sure you clean off any product buildup after each use.

 Shape the brush tip gently into a point and lay it flat to dry.
 You might think storing your brush upright with the bristles down is the way to go, but it’s a fast track to deformation and splitting.